islamdraz/GigHub-FullstackMVCPractices/README.md

 this project is practicing for the FullStack developer course in pluralsight by mosh

+# inorder to run the project

+use package console manager to run the below command in order to create and seed the database

+update-database

 the project has a very good examples for

 Dependendy injection using Ninject